Roly67/easy-weightloss-tips/_posts/2018-08-23-dieting-at-christmas.md

 description: Dieting at Christmas and other holiday weight loss is difficult at best.
 Make weight maintenance your primary goal when you are surrounded by food.
 keywords: dieting at Christmas,holiday weight loss,weight maintenance
 image: /assets/images/j0422508.jpg
+header:
+   teaser: /assets/images/j0422508.jpg
 permalink: /dieting-at-christmas.html
-index-snippet: Ahh…the holidays!
+excerpt: Ahh…the holidays!
 You’ve got to love them (right?), but dieting at Christmas-time can be one of the most difficult things imaginable.
 Temptation smacks us in the face everywhere we turn!

 images:
   - url: /assets/images/j0422508.jpg